winstonxchen/Artificial-Intelligence-Project/Nine Men's Morris Game/README.md

 The program takes three agruments: board1.txt board2.txt 2

-board1.txt: input board position board2.txt: output file location 2: depth upto which the algorithm should run
+where board1.txt is the input board position, board2.txt is the output file location and 2 is the depth upto which the algorithm should run

 Examples:
   1. First program: MiniMaxOpening The first program plays a move in the opening phase of the game.
 For example, the input can be: (you type:) board1.txt board2.txt 2 (the program replies:) Board Position: xxxxxxxxxWxxWxxxBxxxxxx Positions evaluated by static estimation: 9.
 MINIMAX estimate: 9987.
 Here it is assumed that the file board1.txt content is: xxxxxxxxxWxxxxxxBxxxxxx The file board2.txt is created by the program, and its content is: xxxxxxxxxWxxWxxxBxxxxxx